puhrez/RealestData/README.md

 ### Jobs

-Once everything is installed, to start a local local cluster, run a test job to verify your local setup:
+Once everything is installed, to start a local cluster, run a test job, and verify your local setup:

 ```bash
 $ make test_local
 ```

-NOTE: If this is your first time with sbt or spark, this might take a little while.
+NOTE: If this is your first time with sbt or spark, this might take a little while as sbt has to download the right versions of itself, Scala, and the project's dependencies.
 Also, for building the local cluster and tearing it down you may be asked for your password to connect locally to ssh.

 ### Notebooks